-It is not always possible to build a brick, block or concrete wall to divide a room.
-Whether it is between separate swellings or the internal frames of homes, workplaces or even industrial places, stud frames of both timber and metal offer a simple way of dividing spaces.
-Part E Building Regulations are a concerning area where adequate soundproofing for internal frames is often missed out of the design in homes and will be the very thing that needs soundproofing most.
+Stud walls are also a very easy way to divide up a single dwelling but often provide the least robust level of soundproofing.
+This can commonly cause issues when inefficiently soundproofed timber walls allow a lot of sound to pass from communal areas of the house to bedrooms for example.
+Part E Building Regulations are a concerning area where adequate soundproofing for timber walls & internal frames is often missed out of the design.
+These partitions will often be the most noticeable and sometimes the very thing that needs soundproofing most.
 Workplaces with special focus on commercial offices often create steel-framed internals studs that offer very little resistance for sound, leading to poor performance and disruption to even the most basic tasks.
-We offer reliable soundproof systems for internal wall frames that lack a solid wall construction.
+We offer reliable timber wall soundproofing systems for internal wall frames that lack a solid wall construction.

 To help you understand what the performance means and our additional focus on areas when gathering information for a soundproofing project, viewing more below will expand this for you.
-These systems will offer options for those looking at three deciding categories: Performance, Cost and Thickness.
+These timber wall soundproofing systems will offer options for those looking at three deciding categories: Performance, Cost and Thickness.

 Acoustic Design Installation Sound Test